 Since a production company needs many processes to manage everything from customer communication through design, procurement, manufacturing, and delivery, the number of multipurpose processes can quickly become overwhelming.
 This is an even bigger issue for companies that are in growth or naturally experience a high turnover in employees.
 As new employees join the organization, they struggle to find the right tool (process) to do the job since every process has many capabilities.

 Agility Through PrecisionWhen defining a process, it all starts with the purpose statement.
 The purpose should stay true to the name of the process.
 Any activities which are not part of the core purpose of the process should be ‘outsourced’ to other processes which can do the job better and faster.
 This approach creates tremendous agility and should be used by anyone planning to automate their quality system.

 A very common example of a Swiss Army Knife process is the nonconforming material process.
-In addition to the identification, segregation, evaluation, and disposition of the nonconforming material, many companies include investigation, identification of root causes, corrections and corrective actions as well.
+In addition to the identification, segregation, evaluation, and disposition of the nonconforming material, many companies include investigation, identification of root causes, corrections, and corrective actions as well.
 The main purpose of the nonconforming material process is to manage nonconforming material from the point and time it is identified till it is removed or eliminated from the facility.
-By adding other activities to the nonconforming material process such as investigation, correction or corrective action, the execution of the process becomes more cumbersome and time-consuming.
+By adding other activities to the nonconforming material process, such as investigation, correction, or corrective action, the execution of the process becomes more cumbersome and time-consuming.
 Unfortunately, this is not the worst side effect.
-The bigger problem is that most of the additional activities such as root cause analyses are done but they are not done correctly.
-As a consequence, the organization not only create more waste but significantly increases their compliance risk.
+The bigger problem is that most of the additional activities, such as root cause analyses, are done but they are not done correctly.
+As a consequence, the organization not only creates more waste but significantly increases its compliance risk.